This is a sponsored conversation written by me on behalf of Chevrolet via MSB New Media. The opinions and text are all mine.

 There are so many discounts for military families floating around.
 Search for your area and use my list of 48 travel and vacation discounts to see what you can do in your town for less.
 (But seriously, why pay full price when you can pay less?)

-MWR (and other services) on base are often under utilized.
+MWR (and other services) on base are often underutilized.
 From bowling lanes to golf courses to movie theaters to swimming pools (shall I go on?), the MWR has a ton of activities and resources available on base for a fraction of the cost off base.
 And I didn’t even mention the rentals.
 Depending on your installation, you might be able to rent awesome things like bounce houses, sumo suits, and rock climbing walls for a very, very low daily cost.
 I mean, your family could be that family– the one that sets up a bounce house for a day.
 (Envy of the neighborhood, right there!)
 And it will most likely cost less than half of what a one-night stay in a hotel costs.
 Besides carnival-type entertainment rentals, they also have camping equipment, boats of different sizes, kayaks, canoes, and sports equipment you can rent for a very low cost.

 Use your resources

 Live in an apartment complex with a pool?
 Have a beautiful town playground?
 What about the park right next door to the elementary school?
-Use the fun stuff you already know about to create recreation opportunities that seem out of the ordinar.
+Use the fun stuff you already know about to create recreation opportunities that seem out of the ordinary.

 Explore your area